 - Private lessons are available for all levels on most major instruments. - Complete the online Private Lesson Information Form.

-You will be assigned an instructor. - Register for lessons in the same manner you do for courses. - Most of our instrumental instructors are Outside Lesson Providers and are paid directly from you for the cost of lessons.
+- You will be assigned an instructor and the Music Department will then register you for lessons. - Most of our instrumental instructors are Outside Lesson Providers and are paid directly from you for the cost of lessons.